meteorwebcomponents/compiler/README.md

 ## Why ?

-Actually its difficult to code Polymer with Meteor, Meteor not support extra '<template>' tag inside client folder, You can solve it by 2 ways
+Actually its difficult to code Polymer with Meteor, Meteor not support extra `<template>` tag inside client folder, You can solve it by 2 ways

 * Keep all `bower_components`, `custom polymer elements`, etc in public folder & manually vulcanize, delete `bower_components` after vulcanizing